 start inclusive to

 and inserts the contents of

 replacement in its place.

 List<int> list = [1, 2, 3, 4, 5]; list.replaceRange(1, 4, [6, 7]); list.join(', '); // '1, 6, 7, 5'

-end is valid if
+end is not a valid range for

 This method does not work on fixed-length lists, even when

 has the same number of elements as the replaced range.
 In that case use